zainab-ali/aquascape/docs/reference/time.md

 ### sleep

-The `sleep` operator sleeps for a given amount of time.
+The `sleep` operator sleeps for a given amount of time before outputting a single unit value`()`.
 When pulled on, it waits for the given time to elapse before outputting the unit value `()`.
 The stream is then done.

 @:example(sleep) {
   drawChunked = false